GuilhermeFranciscoPereira/Eventos_Fatec_Itu-Front-End/README.en.md

     - `CardEvents:` Cards that show events to unauthenticated users, they only show events that have not yet occurred, they contain brief information such as the photo, title, day and time and speaker.
     - `CarouselComponent:` Carousel component that appears on the home screen displaying images chosen by administrators/coordinators.
     - `CodeInputValidation:` Reusable component with 6 boxes for 2FA, both to confirm login and to reset the password.
+    - `Filters:` Combinable filters for events, filters to filter by event name, by categories and by dates based on start and end, this filter component is used in CardEvents
     - `Header:` Component that remains fixed on all pages because it was inserted within `layout.tsx` and is located at the top of the site.
     - `Inputs:`
         - `InputDefault:` Reusable input that changes data based on received props.